vpelss/Emogics_Tarot_Script_WP/README.md

 ## Themes

 This has been tested with the 'Twenty' themes.
+I use Twenty Twenty-Three
-It should work with any theme that can use shortcodes
+It should work with any theme that can use shortcodes.

-If it does not work with your preferred theme you use on your site, you can install a second Wordpress installation on your server in a sub folder (eg: 'Tarot') and install the plugin there with a theme that will work.
+If it does not work with your sites current theme, you can install a second Wordpress installation on your server in a sub folder (eg: 'Tarot') and install the plugin there with a theme that will work.

 ## Deck Databases